 Emergency neurological life support: airway, ventilation, and sedation.

-Airway management and ventilation are central to the resuscitation of the neurologically ill.
+Airway management is central to the resuscitation of the neurologically ill.
 These patients often have evolving processes that threaten the airway and adequate ventilation.
-Furthermore, intubation, ventilation, and sedative choices directly affect brain perfusion.
-Therefore, airway, ventilation, and sedation was chosen as an emergency neurological life support protocol.
-Topics include airway management, when and how to intubate with special attention to hemodynamics and preservation of cerebral blood flow, mechanical ventilation settings, and the use of sedative agents based on the patient's neurological status.
+Therefore, airway, ventilation, and sedation were chosen as an Emergency Neurological Life Support (ENLS) protocol.
+Reviewed topics include airway management; the decision to intubate; when and how to intubate with attention to cardiovascular status; mechanical ventilation settings; and the use of sedation, including how to select sedative agents based on the patient's neurological status.

 Seder, David B; Riker, Richard R; Jagoda, Andy; Smith, Wade S; and Weingart, Scott D, "Emergency neurological life support: airway, ventilation, and sedation."
 (2012).
 Maine Medical Center.
 2035.